Reba McEntire: Accolades

 McEntire has the second-most wins for the Academy of Country Music's Top Female Vocalist Awards with seven.
-McEntire holds the record American Music Awards for Favorite Country Female Artist (twelve).
+McEntire holds the record American Music Awards for Favorite Country Female Artist (12).
 She also holds the distinction of being the first to win the Country Music Association's Female Vocalist of the Year Award four times consecutively.
 Martina McBride won Female Vocalist four times, although not consecutively.
 In 2013, Miranda Lambert tied McEntire to win Female Vocalist four years in a row and in 2016 Carrie Underwood joined this elite club by winning her fourth Female Vocalist award.
 McEntire is also a rare musical artist to achieve solo number-ones across four decades (1980s, 1990s, 2000s, 2010s).
-She holds the record for 2nd most CMA Award nominations for a female artist, with 51.
-McEntire also holds the record with the most ACM Awards nominations for a female artist with 47, respectively.
+She holds the record for second-most CMA Award nominations for a female artist, with 51.
+McEntire has the second-most ACM Awards nominations for a female artist with 47, respectively.
 She is also the recipient of three Grammy Awards, winning in 1987, 1994 and 2018.
 In December 2018, McEntire received the Kennedy Center Honor.

 When Reba McEntire made her Grand Ole Opry debut on September 17, 1977, she almost did not make it in the door after a guard at the Opry gate missed her name on the night's list of performers.
 Her parents and older sister, Alice, drove 1,400 miles round trip from their Oklahoma home to see what turned out to be Reba's three-minute performance that night.
 Her act was cut from two songs to just one—"Invitation to the Blues"—because of a surprise appearance by Dolly Parton.
 McEntire was inducted into the Grand Ole Opry on January 17, 1986.
 "The Grand Ole Opry is a home," she says.
 "It's a family.
 It's like a family reunion, when you come back and get to see everybody."

 In 2011, the Country Music Association announced that McEntire would be inducted into the Country Music Hall of Fame.
 McEntire was unable to attend the announcement after her father had slipped into a coma following a stroke.
 McEntire attended the official induction ceremony alongside the other 2011 inductees Jean Shepard and Bobby Braddock.
 She was inducted by Dolly Parton.